25 Jun Causes of Infertility

 Stress is a big factor in infertility.
 Stress reduces your internal blood flow by restricting blood vessels (when you’re stressed you get tight on the outside (neck and shoulders for example) AND you get tight on the inside (your vessels tighten up)).

 This restricts blood flow.
 Poor blood flow to your uterus reduces the warmth, oxygen, nutrients and hormones it needs to be healthy and robust to support new life.

-We help you cope better with stressors in your life with acupuncture, Chinese herbs and lifestyle recommendations.
+We help you cope better with stressors in your life with acupuncture, supplements and lifestyle recommendations.

 Too much Damp in the body impacts fertility.
 The nearest thing to Damp in Western medicine is inflammation.
 Poor diets, poor blood flow, poor digestive function and certain mediations all lead to too much Damp in the body, which can contribute to growths like fibroids, cysts and adhesions – none of which help fertility.

 Even some of the medications used in IVF create a lot of inflammation.

 How do you know if you have too much Damp?
 Some tell-tail signs include heavy limbs, sinus congestion, bloating, foggy head, carrying too much weight and swelling.